jacksalici/PytorchTemplate/readme.md

 This means that the configuration priority is (from highest to lowest): (1) command-line arguments, (2) YAML configuration file values, and (3) default values in the `Config` class.

 ## Notes 📝
-The template is developed as my personal starting point for new PyTorch projects.
 There is a trade-off when developing this type of template: the goal is to write the maximum amount of [reusable code to save time](https://imgs.xkcd.com/comics/code_lifespan.png) in the future while avoiding to add complexity and knowledge overhead.
-I _hope_ this strikes the right balance.
+Contributors _hope_ this strikes the right balance.
 It should be easy to understand and extend, while also providing a solid foundation for scalable projects.
+Yet, there is still a subjective element to this, so others may find it too simple or too complex.

-The template will be updated as I discover new features to add or encounter bugs.
-If you have any suggestions or issues, feel free to open an issue on the repository.
+For any suggestions or issues, feel free to open an issue on the repository.

 ## License 📜
 [MIT License](./LICENSE)